Bart Tolen on Delivering Productivity and Performance in Mendix

-In today’s installment of our rapid developer profile series, we’re featuring Bart Tolen, a Mendix MVP and architect, researcher and performance specialist at Mendix partner Mansystems.
+In today’s maker profile, we’re featuring Bart Tolen, a Mendix MVP and architect, researcher and performance specialist at Mendix partner Mansystems.
 Hear how he uses Mendix’s flexible development platform to build client solutions quickly and make regular improvements based on feedback and evolving business needs.

 I studied Applied Physics at the University of Delft in the Netherlands.
 After military service, the market for researchers proved difficult, so I extended my job search to IT.
 I found a position at ESD Networks, a predecessor of Mansystems and went from networking to network management, to service management and the Remedy ARS platform.

 I started programming at 15 years old, doing Sinclair ZX Spectrum Basic.
 During college, I learned programming, hardware and software architecture and design.
 My thesis on model fitting and resolution required a lot of programming in FORTRAN.
 Due to the long duration of the calculations, I created nightly batches and optimized the code a lot.
 You could call that my first performance optimization experience.

 Every few years Mansystems looks for new platforms to use in our projects.
 We’ll do an impact analysis and maybe follow up with a small project to see how it performs.
 In 2010 some colleagues found Mendix and decided it was a good alternative to Remedy ARS.
 Mansystems decided to rebuild our ExpertDesk solution on the Mendix platform, and I was the lead of that three-person team.